 These rights will remain with the creator unless they assign the rights to someone else, such as an employer or publisher, under contract or licence.

-CSU subscribes to electronic books, journals and audiovisual material which can be accessed by students enrolled in CSU courses, under contractual agreements.
+Charles Sturt University subscribes to electronic books, journals and audiovisual material which can be accessed by students enrolled in the University's courses, under contractual agreements.

 Copyright laws protect material on the internet.
 Providing links to legitimate websites or documents does not infringe copyright.
 In some cases an Open Access licence is applied to material on the internet which can be used freely provided the conditions are met.